asciimo/trilogy/oop.md

 ***Ask the class***
 > How can we assign different values to these new properties when we instantiate a `Robot`?

-    Students should be able to solve this problem by paramaterizing the other attributes
+    Students should be able to solve this problem by parameterizing the other attributes, as we did for `name`.

 If we parameterize the new properties, our `constructor()` might look like this: